A mass-momentum consistent, Volume-of-Fluid method for incompressible flow on staggered grids: Method

 \subsection{Volume-Of-Fluid}

-We follow the usual VOF method and will only detail the necessary steps to illustrate the momentum advection method based on the VOF method in the next section.
-Moreover we will use in this section a rescaling of the space and time variables so that the cell size is 1, and the time step is also 1.
-All velocities are then rescaled to $u^\prime = u \tau / h$.
-Because of this space rescaling and in these new units, $\cijk$ is also the measure of the volume of reference fluid in cell $i,j,k$.
+\red{ In this section we detail only the necessary steps to illustrate the momentum advection method based on the VOF method.
+To simplify the presentation we rescale space and time variables so that the cell volume and the time step are both equal to 1.
+Any velocity component $u$ becomes $u^\prime = u \tau / h$ and the $\cijk$ value is also the measure of the volume of reference fluid in cell $i,j,k$.
+At the beginning of any simulation the volume fraction field is initialized with the {\sc Vofi} library described in \cite{bna2015numerical} and \cite{bna2016vofi}.
+This allows a highly accurate numerical integration of the measure of fluid volumes.